What is spiritual practice?

 Mindful Breathing.

 There are specific methods of working with the breath and transferring attention to the body.
 They are often accompanied by visualization or repetition of sounds (mantras).
 Your breath is your source of life.
 Try to be more aware of your breathing.
-Note how you breathe in stressful moments and how you breath when you take a deep breath.
+Note how you breathe in stressful moments and how you breathe when you take a deep breath.

 Practicing a full, deep breath is a great way to everyday stress.
 It works healthily, oxygenates the body, energizes, clears the mind, and calms.